 If a course has limited intake capacity, priority will be given to PhD candidates who follow an individual education plan where this particular course is included.
 Some national researchers’ schools may have specific rules for ranking applicants for courses with limited intake capacity.

 PhD candidates who have been admitted to another higher education institution must apply for a position as a visiting student within a given deadline.

 Recommended previous knowledge

-A numerical project assignment with a written report counts 30%, and a final four hour written exam counts 70% of the final grade.
+A numerical project assignment with a written report will constitute 30% and a final four-hour written exam will constitute 70% of the final grade.

 Grades are awarded on a pass/fail scale.
 Read more about the grading system.

 Resit an examination

 Students who can document a valid reason for absence from the regular examination are offered a postponed examination at the beginning of the next semester.